jonatanvicente/python_samples/README.md

 ### Additional Resources
 For more advanced examples, the book "Python Crash Course, 3rd Edition" by Eric Matthes is highly recommended.
 See https://nostarch.com/python-crash-course-3rd-edition for more information.

+In addition, the book "Powerful Python" by Aaron Maxwell is a great resource for learning advanced Python concepts.
+See https://powerfulpython.com/ for more information.